Image Statistics Predict the Sensitivity of Perceptual Quality Metrics: Background and Proposed Methods

-The most successful perceptual distances can be classified in four big families: \textbf{(i) Physiological-psychophysical architectures.} These include~\cite{Daly90,Watson93,Teo94,Malo97,Laparra10,Martinez19,Hepburn2020perceptnet} and in particular it includes NLPD~\cite{laparra2016}, which consists of a sensible filterbank of biologically meaningful receptive fields and the canonical Divisive Normalization used in neuroscience~\cite{Carandini12}. \textbf{(ii) Descriptions of the statistical structure of the images.} These include, the popular SSIM~\cite{Wang2004}, its (improved) multiscale version MS-SSIM~\cite{wang2003multiscale}, and recent version using deep learning: DISTS~\cite{ding2020image}. \textbf{(iii)~Information-theoretic measures.} These include measures of transmitted information such as VIF~\cite{Sheikh06,Malo21}, and recent measures based on enforcing informational continuity in frames of natural sequences, such as PIM~\cite{Bhardwaj2020}. \textbf{(iv) Regression models:} generic deep architectures used for vision tasks retrained to reproduce human opinion on distortion as LPIPS~\cite{zhang2018unreasonable}.
+The most successful perceptual distances can be classified in four big families: \textbf{(i) Physiological-psychophysical architectures.} These include~\cite{Daly90,Watson93,Teo94,Malo97,Laparra10,Martinez19,Hepburn2020perceptnet} and in particular it includes NLPD~\cite{laparra2016}, which consists of a sensible filterbank of biologically meaningful receptive fields and the canonical Divisive Normalization used in neuroscience~\cite{Carandini12}. \textbf{(ii) Descriptions of the image structure.} These include the popular SSIM~\cite{Wang2004}, its (improved) multiscale version MS-SSIM~\cite{wang2003multiscale}, and recent version using deep learning: DISTS~\cite{ding2020image}. \textbf{(iii)~Information-theoretic measures.} These include measures of transmitted information such as VIF~\cite{Sheikh06,Malo21}, and recent measures based on enforcing informational continuity in frames of natural sequences, such as PIM~\cite{Bhardwaj2020}. \textbf{(iv) Regression models:} generic deep architectures used for vision tasks retrained to reproduce human opinion on distortion as LPIPS~\cite{zhang2018unreasonable}.

-In this work we use recent representative examples of the four families: Table~\ref{tab:MOS} illustrates their performance in reproducing human perception.
-Fig.~\ref{fig:images} shows an example of how the visual sensitivity to noise highly depends on the image and is well captured by a representative $D_p$ measure, NLPD~\cite{laparra2016}, but not by the Euclidean distance, RMSE.
+Here we use representative examples of the four families: MS-SSIM, NLPD, DISTS, PIM, and LPIPS.
+The performance of these measures in reproducing human opinion can be found in the supplementary material.
+Fig.~\ref{fig:images} visually demonstrates the image-dependent sensitivity to noise, effectively captured by the representative $D_p$ measure NLPD, in contrast to the less effective Euclidean distance, RMSE.